AxOS-project/docs/src/content/docs/get-started/installation.md

 **Secure boot is not supported** and **YOU WON'T BE ABLE TO BOOT WITHOUT UEFI**.

-**Support of virtual machine architecture is also currently problematical and your mileage may vary.
-We recommend actual hardware installation for various reasons.
-Otherwise, evaluate the LIVE iso before installing, it is a point in time release using the desktop environment, Sleex.**
+**Support for virtual machine architectures is partially implemented and the time needed for the installation process may vary.
+We recommend an actual hardware installation for various reasons.
+Otherwise, try out the LIVE environment before installing, it is a point in time release using the desktop environment, Sleex.**

 ## Create the installation media

-The installation media is a USB drive or an SD card used to install AxOS.
+The installation media must be a USB drive or an SD card.
 You must have at least **2GB** of free space.
 This number may change with subsequent releases.

 ### Get the ISO

 The ISO (or .iso) is the installation image of AxOS.
 You can download it from the [AxOS release page](https://github.com/axos-project/axos/releases/latest).
-Please ensure you have the lastest ISO, previous ISOs will often have installation issues with the evolution of the Arch ecosystem.
+Please ensure you have the latest ISO, previous ISOs will often have installation issues with the evolution of the Arch ecosystem.

 ### Flash the ISO to the installation media